bosch-io/iot-things-examples/octopus-bidirectional/README.md

 We assume you work with the version hosted at our demo [Octopus-bidirectional example](https://demos.s-apps.de1.bosch-iot-cloud.com/octopus-bidirectional/).

-Log in with your user credentials.
+You can use your _SuiteAuth_ authentication by choosing from the dropdown input and logging in with a valid Token.
+Please follow the **Authorize** section within the [Getting Started Guide](https://www.bosch-iot-suite.com/getting-started-bosch-iot-suite-asset-communication/#provisioning) and get such a token with an OAuth2 client from the _Service Subscription page_ of the Bosch IoT Suite. **Your Token will be valid for 5 minutes**.
+If your Token expires, you will need to get a new Token for authentication.
+In this case, please paste your new Token in the dedicated input field of the web application.

 Find details at [Register Evaluation User](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=examples_demo:createuser) and make sure the user is empowered in the [policy of the octopus](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=examples_tutorial:policy_connection:policy_connection#dempower_a_device_to_update_the_hello_world_thing).

 After you have added your credentials and pressed _connect_, you should see a list with your things (at least the octopus).